 Proposal from 2.1.2 numerology aspects)

 It is observed that in Rel-15 NR, absolute time for UE processing requirements generally decrease as subcarrier spacing increases.
-Some companies noted that introducing smaller UE processing time than Rel-15 and Rel-16, for larger subcarrier spacing, may lead to a more complex UE implementation and per slot level monitoring for transmission and reception may not likely be a mode of operation for higher subcarrier spacing
+Some companies noted that introducing smaller UE processing time than Rel-15 and Rel-16, for larger subcarrier spacing, may lead to a more complex UE implementation.
+Some companies noted that per slot level monitoring for transmission and reception may not likely be the only mode of operation for higher subcarrier spacing, while some companies noted that per slot level monitoring for transmission and reception may be used as a mode of operation in scenarios that require lower latency.

 It is observed that, in general, larger subcarrier spacing may have benefit of short symbol/slot length to support lower latency requirements compared to what was supported for Rel-15 and Rel-16 NR, assuming slot-level monitoring subject to scheduling configurations and UE processing capabilities.